 What is the role of the Host Institution?

 The Host Institution guarantees that the infrastructure necessary to support the research will be available, and will provide the administrative framework through which applications are received and payments made.
 The Host Institution is obliged to continue to support the research project during the tenure of the grant.
 If the work on the research ceases during the currency of the grant, funding will cease.

 What are the obligations of the Grant Recipient?

-An explanation of the project and its progress during the year will be required by the 1 July 2018 for inclusion in Cancer Council ACT's Annual Report.
+An interim explanation of the work done under the grant during the year will be required by the 1 July 2020 for inclusion in Cancer Council ACT's Annual Report.
 The explanation will be of about 300 words in length and must be capable of being understood by the informed lay person.
-A list of work published or accepted for publication since the commencement of the grant or during the current year must also be supplied.
-A final report must be submitted when the project has been completed and the results known.
+A list of work related to the grant, published or accepted for publication since the commencement of the grant or during the current year must also be supplied.
+A similar final report must be submitted by 31 January 2021 when the project has been completed and the results known.

 How are awards of grants decided on and what criteria are applied?

 In general terms, the criteria for award of CCACT Cancer Research Grants are relevance to cancer, excellence, the value of the research and a capacity to successfully complete the research proposed in the application.
 Recent entrants to the cancer research field should feel confident that applications will be carefully considered and assessed on their merits.

 The final decision is taken by CCACT's Board.
 Applications are reviewed through the NHMRC process and forwarded to Cancer Council ACT to be reviewed at a Board meeting in November/December each year.
 Applicants will be informed of the outcome of the review process as soon as possible after the completion of the review.

 Visit the NHMRC website for information about applying and for access to RGMS.